 So back in the day when Lucifer decided to rebel, he supposedly was able to get a third of the entire angelic host to rebel with him.
 While I’m no bible scholar, the numbers of angels I generally see quoted fall under the umbrella of “innumerable.”
 So a third of innumerable is still well…innumerable.
-I am providing here some information on a hundred or so particularly well known demons based mostly on the Ars Goetia with a little bit of inspiration taken from here and there and some of my own flair.
+I am providing here some information on generating a hundred or so demons based mostly on the Ars Goetia with a little bit of inspiration taken from here and there and some of my own flair.

 The Pseudomonarchia Daemonum, the Grand Grimoire, The Book of Abraham, a few other grimoires and the works of Wayne Barlowe further gave inspiration to this list.